kivy/kivy/doc/sources/gsoc.rst

 Kivy
 ~~~~

+* full support for major embedded platforms like beagle board and rpi.
+Kivy
+  already has partial support for rpi.
+Would be great to get full support for
+  most major embedded platforms.
+* Inspector - redo / improve the inspector module.
+Python have an awesome
+  introspection possibilities.
+Let's work together to have an awesome inspector
+  that would allow the user to debug anything from its application.
 * Kivy language compiler - our language is parsed and interpreted at runtime.
   If you run on an embed device with low cpu resources (such as Raspberry Pi),
   you want to have a faster loading and execution